nexthink-oss/gitea-mirror/docs/gitea-mirror.md

 ## Configuration File

 `gitea-mirror` uses a YAML configuration file.
 By default, it looks for a file named `gitea-mirror.yaml` in the current directory.
-You can specify a different file with the `--config-name` and `--config-path` options.
+You can specify a different files with the `--config-file` option.

 Example configuration: